mctinker/Map-Tasker/README.md

 ## Notes
 <sup>1</sup> While this app has been extensively tested on OS X, there is no reason it should not also run on a Windows PC or a machine running Linux.
 Unfortunately, I do not have a Windows or Linux PC to test this on.

+<sup>2</sup> For the "Get backup" (fetch backup.xml directly from your Android device) option to work, you must have the following prerequisites:
+          1- Both the MAC and Android devices must be on the same network 2- The [sample Tasker Project](https://taskernet.com/shares/?user=AS35m8ne7oO4s%2BaDx%2FwlzjdFTfVMWstg1ay5AkpiNdrLoSXEZdFfw1IpXiyJCVLNW0yn&id=Project%3AHttp+Server+Example) must be installed and active on the Android device,  and the server must be running..see Android notification: "HTTP Server Info...".
+          3- See config.py to change the default settings permanently

 ### To-Do List (in no particular order)